brycewray/hugo-site/content/posts/2019/03/mark-it-down.md

 ## Look, Ma: hands!

-In pretty much all takes on Markdown, one key idea is that, once you pick up the special characters---and, frankly, get used to seeing them amidst your writing---you rarely, if ever, have to take your hands off the keyboard, although the vast majority of Markdown editors, like the word processing apps from which they've stolen more than a few of us, have keystroke shortcuts to keep you from having to remember *too* many things.
+In pretty much all takes on Markdown that I've seen, one key idea is that, once you pick up the special characters---and, frankly, get used to seeing them amidst your writing---you rarely, if ever, have to take your hands off the keyboard, although the vast majority of Markdown editors, like the word processing apps from which they've stolen more than a few of us,  do have keystroke shortcuts to keep you from having to remember *too* many things in the early going.

 The best thing of all is that Markdown is, indeed, plain text.
 Glorious, [safe-forever](/posts/2019/03/plain-truth) plain text.
 It just happens to be plain text with super powers, especially when paired with a smart [static site generator](https://gohugo.io) or one of the many exceptional editor apps that use it (the ones I mentioned before are merely the tip of the iceberg).

 To be honest, a Markdown editor can't give you *everything* that a rich-text format word processing app can when it comes to formatting, including non-text components, and other file-bloating aspects; but, when your task is to write first and worry later (if at all) about whether the text comes out looking pretty, the Markdown experience is awfully hard to beat.

+Oh, that reminds me: I mentioned earlier that a first look at Markdown might cause a word processor user to wonder about how to share files with people---like most businesspeople, not to mention publishing editors or even publication apps like [Vellum](https://vellum.pub/)---that want everything in Word format.
+Well, never fear: most of the top Markdown editors have superb exporting capabilities.
+I can highly recommend both [Ulysses](https://ulysses.app/tutorials/export) and [iA Writer](https://ia.net/writer/blog/word-and-github) in particular for this functionality, but they're by no means the only ones.[^backward]

+[^backward]: Lest I mislead you, don't take that to mean it's an easy thing to get stuff *back* from Word in a format that's friendly to Markdown, but that's not the fault of Markdown or the apps that use it.
+Each author's workflow is different, and some adapt to this disparity by simply shrugging and using Word, too, once they've lovingly crafted their early drafts in their Markdown-friendly apps of choice.

 ## It'll set you free---often, *for* free

-You don't even have to buy an app to try it out.
-There are any number of online sites that will let you play with Markdown and save your work.
+You don't have to buy anything to give Markdown a try.
+There are any number of online sites that will let you play with Markdown and, in most cases, save and/or export your work.
 Some even let you do it absolutely for free, perhaps with some optional extra charges for certain goodies.
-(Of those online editors, my personal experience suggests it's hard to beat [StackEdit](https://stackedit.io), but you'll want to search for your own best landing spot.)
-So even folks who are mostly Web-bound, like [Chromebook](https://www.google.com/chromebook) users, can get in on the fun.
+(Of those online editors, my limited personal experience leads me to recommend [StackEdit](https://stackedit.io), but you'll want to search for your own best landing spot.)
+That means even folks who are mostly Web-bound, like [Chromebook](https://www.google.com/chromebook) users, can get in on the fun.

 And, yes, it actually *is* fun.
 It looks a little goofy on-screen, depending on the editor you're using, but you get used to it pretty quickly.
-Then, as you realize how much more deeply you're getting into your writing by using a fast, *writing*-focused Markdown editor rather than a bloated, *presentation*-focused word processor---and as you enjoy the warm feeling of knowing that using Markdown enables you to save your work in bulletproof plain text---you'll be amazed how much freer you'll feel when you write.
+Then, as you realize how much more deeply you're getting into your writing by using a lean, *writing*-focused Markdown editor rather than a bloated, *presentation*-focused word processor---and as you enjoy the warm feeling of knowing that using Markdown enables you to save your work in bulletproof plain text---you'll be amazed how much freer you'll feel when you write.

 So, yeah, mark it down: however you go about it, Markdown is something you want to give a shot. <code>And \*\*sooner\*\* rather than later.</code>